 Rustic Contemporary Style homes have walls clad with fiber-cement siding, cedar shake, cedar lap.
-However, there are examples of stone and timber used, as well as board and batten.
+However, there are examples of stone and timber used, as well as board and batten; the board/batten may be cedar or fiber cement.
 Typically, the second floors of Rustic Contemporary style homes are articulated with a corresponding material.